 - Website: https://sellosoc.com

 West Ocean City, MD has always had a special place in my heart.
-Regardless of where we go in the world it continues to be the one place I can’t wait to keep going back to.
-Check back here periodically for updates as we’ll continue to update this post with our favorite things to do and kid-friendly restaurants in West Ocean City, MD.
+Regardless of where we go in the world, it continues to be the one place I can’t wait to keep going back to.
+Be sure to check back here periodically for updates and save this for later.
+We’ll continue to update this post with our favorite things to do and kid-friendly restaurants in West Ocean City, MD.

 Please share in the comments if you have any recommendations in the area that I haven’t mentioned!